Francis Nepomuceno

-Francis Lumanlan "Blueboy" Nepomuceno (born May 27, 1951) is a Filipino politician who served as 32nd mayor of Angeles City from 2007 to 2010.
-He represented the Pampanga's first district from 1998 to 1997.
+Francis "Blueboy" Lumanlan Nepomuceno (born May 27, 1951) is a Filipino politician who served as 32nd mayor of Angeles City from 2007 to 2010.
+He represented the Pampanga's first district from 1998 to 2007.
 He also served as vice mayor of Angeles City from 1995 to 1998.

 Early life and education

 Nepomuceno was born on May 27, 1951 at University of Santo Tomas Hospital in Sampaloc, Manila to Francisco Nepomuceno and Juanita Nepomuceno.
-He studied commerce in Holy Angel University and later studied foreign studies in Sophia University.
+He studied commerce in Holy Angel University and foreign studies in Sophia University.

 Political career

+Vice Mayor of Angeles City (1995–1998)

 Nepomuceno became a vice mayor of Angeles City in 1995.

+House of Representatives (1998–2007)

-Nepomuceno is represented the Pampanga's first district from 1998 to 2007.
+Nepomuceno represented the Pampanga's first district from 1998 to 2007.

+Mayor of Angeles City (2007–2010)

 Nepomuceno was elected mayor of Angeles City from 2007 to 2010.
-In 2010 elections, Nepomuceno was lost to Edgardo Pamintuan Sr. after re-election bid.
+In the 2010 elections, Nepomuceno lost reelection to Edgardo Pamintuan.

+2013 House of Representatives bid

-In 2013 elections, Nepomuceno ran again as representative of first district of Pampanga but he lost to Yeng Guiao.
+In the 2013 elections, Nepomuceno ran again as representative of the first district of Pampanga but lost to Yeng Guiao and garnered only 73,100 votes.